 Micro finance companies are financial businesses that specialise in providing small-scale financial services such as loans, credit, and savings.
 These companies are introduced to facilitate the credit system for small firms because of the complex process they don’t get a loan from banks.
 As a result, it’s sometimes referred to as a Micro-credit, Micro-benefit organisation.
 They provide small loans to a variety of small enterprises and people that lack access to formal banking channels or loan eligibility.
 They offer minor loans of less than Rs.50,000 in rural areas and Rs.1,25,000 in metropolitan areas.

 The simplest approach to set up a microfinance company in India is to register as a Section-8 company with the Ministry of Corporate Affairs (MCA).
 Without levying any additional fees or ensuring security.
 It has the ability to provide loans at low-interest rates as specified by the RBI and the central government.
 They are a major contributor to all aspects of rural and agricultural development, including revenue and job generation.
-Section 8 microfinance company can be established with microfinance objects for social purposes to assist poor people in reducing poverty.
+Micro Finance (Section 8) company can be established with microfinance objects for social purposes to assist poor people in reducing poverty.
 Under RBI’s master circular, such businesses are excused from obtaining a licence.

 Features of Microfinance Company: